 - The Congress, whatever happens in the two weeks following publication of this scene setter, will happen in the shadow of world events.
 It is impossible to predict with certainty how the Ukraine crisis will affect our futures.
 Here are three observations to consider.

 - The combatants in the Ukraine war have fundamentally opposing philosophies.
 Russia is determined to increase its hegemony in the Eastern Slavic states.
-It would be right to address its defense concerns as NATO extends its defensive shield eastwards.
-But nothing could excuse Russia's unjustified attack on another state.
-The ferocity of the attack on Ukraine and the targeting of its civilian population has the potential to undermine confideence in International Humanitarian Law.
+It would be right to address its defence concerns as NATO extends its defensive shield eastwards.
+But nothing could excuse Russia’s unjustified attack on another state.
+The ferocity of the attack on Ukraine and the targeting of its civilian population has the potential to undermine confidence in International Humanitarian Law.
 There cannot be impunity for leaders of states which act unlawfully by egregious breaches of international norms.
 Whether it will be possible to do anything about it seems more doubtful.
 The International Criminal Court (ICC) Prosecutor has already begun some initial evidence gathering in Ukraine itself.
 But it will also be essential to produce credible evidence of a clear chain of command from the politicians to the soldiers on the ground and the key player with access to intelligence information is the USA.
 The USA has signed the ICC Statute but has never ratified it.
 The US Senate has recently adopted a non-binding resolution encouraging international criminal courts to investigate possible Russian war crimes.
-Yet since, in the absence of extradition, the capture of alleged war criminals within Russia would pose insurmountable problems for the ICC Prosecutor, it seems unlikely that a prosecution will be brought anytime soon.
+Yet since, in the absence of extradition, the capture of alleged war criminals within Russia would pose insuperable problems for the ICC Prosecutor, it seems improbable that a prosecution will be brought anytime soon.
 There is an interesting contrast with what happened in respect of arrests in the Former Yugoslavia in order to bring suspects before the International Criminal Tribunal for the Former Yugoslavia.
 There existed UN backed peacekeeping forces, IFOR and SFOR.
 The forces had a Security Council mandate to support ICTFY in circumstances where law and order had broken down.
 Soldiers are not policemen; but there was scope under the mandate for military forces to carry out detentions and facilitate extradition to the Hague.